 In addition, you will have to pay a transaction fee for each card payment processed, plus there are additional transaction fees when you use external gateways.

 You should be aware that Shopify transaction fees are separate from the pricing structure and even if you decide not to use Shopify Payments you will still be charged their standard subscription on every order processed via your online store.
+(All the Shopify costs you need to know)

 The bottom line is that Shopify does offer a viable eCommerce platform if you are a startup or small business but the monthly costs and individual transaction fees do need to be taken into account when you are evaluating your options.